lundstrj/mailbox/README.md

 Get a microcontroller and some sensors and hook them up to your mailbox.
 This way you can know if the mailman has been by today or not.
 You can even get fancy and hook it up to your home automation system to get notifications when mail has been delivered.

 ### Time to complete
+__2 hours__<br>
-If you have my code, all the hardware and a mailbox, you can probably get this done in an hour or two.
+If you have my code, all the hardware and a mailbox and know how to flash code onto a Pico (or possess the ability to follow one of the many many online tutorials and guides) you can probably get this done in an hour or two.

 _(it took me significantly longer, but I was also prototyping and testing a lot of things along the way)_